MoDerPo/CountingPolice/README.md

 # **CountingPolice**
-A discord bot that takes care of your Counting channel
+A Discord bot that takes care of your Counting channel

 ## **Requirements:**
 * Node.js (You can download it [here](https://nodejs.org/en/download/))